 Although the West African manatee is officially protected in all countries in which it is found, enforcement of environmental laws is often lax.

-NGOs have been instrumental in helping to preserve the manatees by educating local human inhabitants as to the importance of the manatees, although much work still needs to be done to stabilize and hopefully increase numbers of West African manatees.
+NGOs have been instrumental in helping to preserve the manatees by educating local human inhabitants on the importance of the manatees.
+However, much work still needs to be done to stabilize and hopefully increase the numbers of West African manatees.